-According to the Supreme Court of Japan, the unauthorised use of athletes' images rises to the level of infringement when the use is recognised as being mainly for the purpose of exploiting such image to attract an audience or customers.
+According to the Supreme Court of Japan, the unauthorised use of athletes' images rises to the level of infringement when the use is recognised as being mainly to exploit such images to attract an audience or customers.
 For example, the following are examples of publicity rights infringement:

-- using one's likeness itself as an object of appreciation; - putting one's likeness on goods to differentiate them from other goods; and - using one's likeness to advertise goods and services.
+- using one's likeness itself as an object of appreciation; - · putting one's likeness on goods to differentiate them from other goods; and - · using one's likeness to advertise goods and services.